 Those wishing to pursue ashould complete the to the Liberal Arts College.
 The deadline for applications is January 10 for the following academic year.

-In addition to the requirements for college admission, the following are required for all Conservatory of Music applicants: an audition (see entrance requirements for Conservatory of Music majors below), one Music Teacher Recommendation, and a Music Information Profile (in which the applicant details specifics about training and experience).
+In addition to the requirements for college admission, the following are required for all Conservatory of Music applicants: an audition (see entrance requirements for Conservatory of Music majors below), one Music Teacher Recommendation, and a Music Information Profile (in which the applicant details training and experience).
 Those interested in pursuing a Bachelor of Arts degree with a major in music are admitted on the same basis as other Liberal Arts applicants, without the Music Information Profile, Music Teacher Recommendation, or the audition.

 Current Liberal Arts students desiring to enroll in a B.M./B.M.E. degree program must complete the Music Information Profile, submit one Music Teacher Recommendation, and schedule an audition.
 Any student currently taking private lessons may, by prior arrangement, use the private lesson jury as an audition.